-In this guide, we’ll set up a CRDB (conflict-free replicated database) deployment with Active-Active replication spanning across two Redis Enterprise clusters over OpenShift, using Redis Enterprise Operator and OpenShift Route.
+In this guide, we’ll set up an Active-Active database (formerly known as CRDB) deployment with Active-Active replication spanning across two Redis Enterprise clusters over OpenShift, using Redis Enterprise Operator and OpenShift Route.

 Typically, a Kubernetes cluster administrator configures a [DNS wildcard entry] (https://docs.openshift.com/container-platform/3.9/install_config/install/prerequisites.html#prereq-dns) that resolves to an OpenShift Container Platform node that is running the OpenShift router.